nus-cs2103-AY2425S1/ip/README.md

 3. In the same dialog, set the **Project language level** field to the `SDK default` option.

 ### 2. Run the Program
-1. Locate the `src/main/java/sentinel.Sentinel.java` file in your project directory.
+1. Locate the `src/main/java/sentinel/Sentinel.java` file in your project directory.
-2. Right-click on `sentinel.Sentinel.java` and choose `Run sentinel.Sentinel.main()`.
+2. Right-click on `Sentinel.java` and choose `Run Sentinel.main()`.
 3. If the setup is correct, you should see the following output in your console:

 ```